Azure/azure-docs-sdk-java/docs-ref-autogen/overview/azure/appservice.md

 ## Overview

-Deploy and scale web apps, APIs, and mobile apps running in [Azure App Service](https://docs.microsoft.com/azure/app-service) from your Java code.
+Deploy, manage, and scale web apps, APIs, and mobile apps running in [Azure App Service](https://docs.microsoft.com/azure/app-service) from your Java code using the management libraries.
+The management libraries also provide a Java interface for automating configuration task as an alternative ro using the Azure Portal or [CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).

 ## Import the libraries